-Custom annotations and labels can be set with
+Custom annotations and labels can be set via

-Colorized log output mode, log output width and custom logging options which can be set with
+Colorized log output mode, log output width and custom logging options can be set via

-- Special werf process mode call “werf process exterminator”, which detects cancelled CI/CD job and terminates werf process automatically.
-Not all CI/CD systems need this, but some systems does not send correct termination signal to spawned processes (for example GitLab CI/CD).
-In such case it is bettern to enable werf
+- Special werf process mode called “werf process exterminator”.
+It detects the canceled CI/CD job and terminates the werf process automatically.
+Not all CI/CD systems require this, but some systems do not send the correct termination signal to spawned processes (such as GitLab CI/CD).
+In this case, it is better to enable the

-Setup custom annotations, logging options and werf process exterminator mode with environment variables:
+Let’s set up custom annotations, logging options, and the process exterminator mode using environment variables:

 export WERF_ADD_ANNOTATION_APPLICATION_NAME="project.werf.io/name=myapp" export WERF_ADD_ANNOTATION_APPLICATION_GIT_URL="project.werf.io/git-url=https://mygit.org/myapp" export WERF_ADD_ANNOTATION_APPLICATION_VERSION="project.werf.io/version=v1.4.14" export WERF_ADD_ANNOTATION_CI_CD_JOB_URL="ci-cd.werf.io/job-url=https://mygit.org/myapp/jobs/256385" export WERF_ADD_ANNOTATION_CI_CD_GIT_COMMIT="ci-cd.werf.io/git-commit=a16ce6e8b680f4dcd3023c6675efe5df3f40bfa5" export WERF_ADD_ANNOTATION_CI_CD_GIT_TAG="ci-cd.werf.io/git-tag=v1.4.14" export WERF_ADD_ANNOTATION_CI_CD_GIT_BRANCH="ci-cd.werf.io/git-branch=master" export WERF_LOG_COLOR_MODE=on export WERF_LOG_TERMINAL_WIDTH=95 export WERF_LOG_PROJECT_DIR=1 export WERF_ENABLE_PROCESS_EXTERMINATOR=1

-You can also check out CI/CD workflow basics article, which describes how to setup your CI/CD workflows in a different ways.
+You can also check out the CI/CD workflow basics article that describes setting up your CI/CD workflows in a variety of ways.

-Find a guide which is suitable for you project in the guides section.
-These guides also contain detailed information about setting up concrete CI/CD systems.
+You may find a guide suitable for you project in the guides section.
+These guides also contain detailed information about setting up specific CI/CD systems.